 Our conceptual viewpoint in designing our flow scheduling technique is to abstract out the entire fabric as one giant switch.
-Specifically, the datacenter fabric typically consists of two or three tiers of switches in a Fat-tree or Clos topology [1, 11].
+Specifically, the datacenter fabric typically consists of two or three tiers of switches in a Fat-tree or Clos topology [1, 12].
 Instead of focusing on the individual switches, the whole fabric can be abstracted as one giant switch that interconnects the servers as shown in Figure 1.
-The ingress queues into the fabric switch are at the NICs and the egress queues out of the fabric switch are at the last-hop TOR switches.
-Each ingress port (source NIC) has some flows destined to various egress ports.
-It is convenient to view these as organized in virtual output queues at the ingress as shown in Figure 1.
-For example, the red and blue flows at ingress 1 are destined to egress 1, while the green flow is destined to egress 3.
+The ingress queues into the fabric switch are at the NICs and the egress queues out of the fabric switch are at the last-hop TOR

-&lt;sup>2In measurements from a production datacenter of a large cloud provider, more than 50% of the flows were observed to be less than 1KB [11] - just a single packet.
+2In measurements from a production datacenter of a large cloud provider, more than 50% of the flows were observed to be less than 1KB [12] - just a single packet.